Cleaning Instruction for HARO Laminate Floors

 - DO NOT USE HOT/WARM WATER (COLD WATER ONLY)

-- DO NOT USE A WET MOP (JUST DUMP)
+- DO NOT USE A WET MOP (JUST DAMP)

-- DO NOT USE A STEAM CLEANER – steam cleaner is not good for wooden floors, it expands the grain/fibres and allow dirt and moisture to penetrate and stay put.
+- DO NOT USE A STEAM CLEANER – steam is not good for laminate floors.

 Cleaning Products for HARO Timber Flooring